nathan-collins/existing-check/README.md

 Firestore, Polymer 3 mixin to check for check for existing values.

-Firestore is case sensitive querying database so there are limitations for offline mode and `where` queries, this add another layer of validation and covers the issues that are created when querying.
+Firestore is case sensitive querying database so there are limitations for offline mode and `where` queries, this add another layer of validation and covers the issues that are created when querying the database for existing values.

 Lots to do before this is ready for any usage